tonghuikang/ey-nextwave/README.md

 Collaborated with [Zheng Xingjian](https://github.com/mrrollingjerry) <br>
 Competition link: https://datascience.ey.com/challenge/1

 ## Results
-We are 6th globally and 3rd in Singapore, with a public F1 score of 0.89441 and private F1 score of 0.88923.
+With a public F1 score of 0.89441 and private F1 score of 0.88923, we are 6th globally and 3rd in Singapore.
+We also presented in Singapore finals, and we were third.
 - The kernel that produced the final submission: https://www.kaggle.com/huikang/eyn-df-lgbm-manyf?scriptVersionId=13913268

 ## Challenge